ByteOtter/journey/content/projects/nester/index.md

 No time to rest however, some more features wanted to be implemented.
 So I opened the source code and dabbled around with Nester on the side in the terminal until I realized that creating projects with any other language than Python did not work.
 I checked the JSON files and turns out, they were all empty.
 Until today I do not know why.

 It was an easy fix though.
 Add that stuff back in, commit, push, tag, build, release.
 Two versions at release date.
-Something only AAA game studios manage to achieve.
+Something only AAA game studios manage to achieve!
 Yes, I am proud.

 ## The time since